Camp Kearny

-Camp Kearny was a U.S. military base (first Army, later Navy) in San Diego County, California, on the site of the current Marine Corps Air Station Miramar.
-It operated from 1917 to 1946.
-The base was named in honor of Brigadier General Stephen W. Kearny.
+Camp Kearny was a U.S. military base located in Linda Vista, California.
+Established in 1917, it was named for Brigadier General Stephen W. Kearny.
+Camp Kearny closed in 1946.

 History

 Establishment and early years

 The camp was established by the Army in 1917 on 12721 acre of land on a mesa north of San Diego.
 The area included the 2130 acre Miramar Ranch, which had originally been established by newspaperman E. W. Scripps and later sold to the Jessop family.
 It was Scripps who named the area Miramar, meaning "view of the sea".

 The new base was named in honor of Brigadier General Stephen W. Kearny, a leader in the Mexican–American War who also served as a military governor of California.
-Camp Kearny was one of 32 new camps created by the Army in 1917 as a mobilization and training facility for troops on their way to battlegrounds of World War I. The first commander was Major James Stuart McKnight.
+Camp Kearny was one of 32 new camps created by the Army in 1917 as a mobilization and training facility for troops on their way to battlegrounds of World War I. The first commander was Major James S. McKnight.
 Army aircraft occasionally landed on the parade ground, but an actual airfield was not established during World War I.

 After the war, the camp was used as a demobilization center; Joseph E. Kuhn commanded the post until it was closed in 1920.
 It was largely abandoned after 1920 but was retained by the government for use as a military and civilian airfield.
 The U.S. Public Health Service used it for a time.
-In 1927 the Ryan Aircraft Company used the field to weight-test the plane The Spirit of St. Louis which they were then building for Charles A. Lindbergh.
+In 1927 the Ryan Aircraft Company used the field to weight-test the plane Spirit of St. Louis, which they were then building for Charles A. Lindbergh.
 During 1929–1930 the facility was known as Airtech Field, operated by the San Diego Air Service Corp.